teijatestaaja/tester2developer/README.md

 I am completing these various types of programming-related studies while working full-time as a Senior Test Automation Engineer.
 I will also study some testing-related stuff to broaden my knowledge at work.

 Studying and learning new things is something I enjoy and value a lot, because as a person I am curious and always eager to learn.
-Currently, I have a study right in the Degree Programme in Business Information Technology at Haaga-Helia University of Applied Sciences, where I am continuing my studies in [software engineering](https://opinto-opas.haaga-helia.fi/index.php/en/13336/en/39079/DIGI19-E/303/year/2019?userLang=en).
-Once finished, it will be my 5th university degree.

 Due to covid-19, all sports were cancelled in spring 2020 so I started also to learn Portuguese in April with Duolingo App.

 ## Completed courses and workshops in 2021

-Total time spent so far: 79 hours and 5 minutes.
+Total time spent: 80 hours and 35 minutes.

 | Organiser | Course / workshop        | Subject | Type | Completed | Time spent |
 | -------------------- | ------------- | ----- | ----- | ------------- | ---------- |